amr-ayoub/CarND-Vehicle-Detection/writeup_report.md

 #### As a feature vector I used a combination of:

-### 1 - Spatial features, which are nothing else but a down sampled copy of the image patch to be checked itself (32x32 pixels).
+### 1 - Spatial features
+Which is a down sampled copy of the image patch to be checked itself (32x32 pixels).

 #### Example of data image:
 ![alt text](output_images/image_example_2.jpg)